 As the years progressed and technology changed, so did the many hands who managed the Google Admin Console.
 An understaffed technology department and the resulting lack of ownership, led to many decisions that did not follow best practices for domain management, security, or policies.
 During this same time, the team had no control over shared drives; multiple people were making test accounts or other user accounts without thinking of the security implications.

 In early 2018, Kelsey Scholl had taken over the role of overseeing the infrastructural side of the technology team.
 She was aware that the extensive system had been maintained with a piecemeal application by anyone who had the time to do it.
-More often than not, that meant the Admin Console was managed by team members who were not qualified or trained to make decisions as G Suite administrators.
-Without a solid background in Google herself, there wasn’t anything she felt she could do to rectify the direction they were going.
-That was until she attended a G Suite domain training session at Brainstorm in Sandusky in 2018.
+More often than not, that meant the Admin Console was managed by team members who were not qualified or trained to make decisions as Google administrators.
+Without a solid background in Google Workspace for Education herself, there wasn’t anything she felt she could do to rectify the direction they were going.
+That was until she attended a Google domain training session at Brainstorm in Sandusky in 2018.
 There she was introduced to Amplified IT and immediately saw the value in how their expertise could provide the necessary insights and solutions for her technology team.

 “After attending Brainstorm in Sandusky and being introduced to Amplified IT, I saw the value in how the Audit and other services could help me manage devices and learn best practices for education environments.”

 – Kelsey Scholl, Systems Analyst, Pickerington Local School District